-Stocks and shares myths dispelled Otocho and Shares III y LIIS, aispence
+Stocks and shares myths, dispelled

-Myth 1: The stock market is for rich people.
-You can invest into a stocks and shares ISA from around £50 a month.
+The stock market is for rich people.
+You can invest into a Stocks and Shares ISA from around £50 a month.
 It is true that it is usually less affordable to buy and sell frequently if you don't have a large pot to play with, as the cost of trades can be high, relative to your balance, if you don't have much money.
 This makes it even more important to research your first choice set of investments, as you are likely to be with them for a while.

-Myth 2 :You need a broker to invest in stocks and shares.
+You need a broker to invest in stocks and shares.
 Thanks to the internet and the birth of low fee, investment platforms such as Selftrade, you just need yourself and a bit of time to do some research.
 You need only Google "best stocks and shares ISA" or "best funds" and you will be armed with tons of info.
 We also suggest Fundecomarket.co.uk for a handy list of Environmental Social and Governance funds.

-Myth 3 : You have to trade regularly to make money from shares.
+You have to trade regularly to make money from shares.